tanmaya26/file-bot/Design/DESIGN.md

 4. Alternative Flows
 [E1] If no watermark exists then bot displays an appropriate message.

-**USE CASE: Add Memo to PDF**
-1. Preconditions
-User is logged into slack.
-FileNinja is installed on slack.
-User can chat with the bot.
-2. Main Flow
-User will upload the PDF[S1].
-Then user requests the bot to add memo to the PDF on specific page and corner[S2].
-Bot will process the user’s request and return the PDF with added memo [S3].
-3. Sub Flows
-[S1] User uploads PDF.
-[S2] User will instruct bot to add the memo to the PDF as `@fileNinja --addMemo “hi, this is a memo message” 2 footer se-reprt.pdf` (format is: `@botName --addMemo memoMessage pageNumber memoLocation filename`).
-[S3] Bot will add memo to the PDF and return it to slack.
-4. Alternative Flows
-[E1] File name does not exist or is not in this channel then bot displays an appropriate message.
-[E2] File is not a PDF then bot displays an appropriate message.

 **USE CASE: Set storage warning sign**
 1. Preconditions